esl/elixirconf-eu-jekyll/_trainings/rebuild-phoenix-from-scratch.md

 event_date: 6 Oct
 venue: Online
 description: A mix of both theory and hands on exercise on Phoenix and Ecto libraries.
-tagline: Rebuild Phoenix from Scratch
+title: Rebuild Phoenix from Scratch
 trainers:
 - trainer: _participants/shankar-dhanasekaran.md
-type: ''
-experience: ''

 ---
 The training will be a mix of both theory and hands-on exercise where the participants will recreate a mini-version of Phoenix from scratch.